OpenTermsArchive/contrib-versions/Microsoftstore/Terms of Service.md

 When you make a qualifying return, we will credit the full amount, less the original shipping and handling charges (if any) except we won’t deduct those charges for returns because you are unsatisfied with the license agreement or warranty, and you will typically receive your refund in approximately 3-5 business days.
 Any refunds will be applied to the same account, and using the same method of payment, used to place the order (unless you choose a Store credit in the amount of the refund).

 For complete details on how to return eligible products, see our Returns and Refunds page https://go.microsoft.com/fwlink/p/?linkid=723276&clcid=0x1009.

+For complete details on refunds for digital game offers, Xbox apps (excluding movies and tv apps), digital gaming bundle offers, and digital durable and consumable gaming offers, such as games season passes, virtual currency, and microtransactions, whether made available through the Xbox console device or on your PC (collectively “Digital Game Products”), see our Digital Game Purchase Refund Terms page https://support.xbox.com/billing/payment-and-purchases/digital-game-purchase-refund-terms.

 17\. **Payments to You.** If we owe you a payment, then you agree to timely and accurately provide us with any information we need to get that payment to you.
 You are responsible for any taxes and charges you may incur as a result of this payment to you.
 To the extent permitted by applicable law, you must also comply with any other conditions we place on your right to any payment.
 If you receive a payment in error, we may reverse or require return of the payment.
 You agree to cooperate with us in our efforts to do this.
 We may also reduce a payment to you without notice to adjust for any previous overpayment.